LMU-AgGompel/Image-registration-gui/README.md

 - [ ] Add Complete Documentation.
 - [ ] Implement Logging for improved debugging and tracking.
 - [ ] Ensure Cross-Platform Compatibility.
-- [ ] Long-term Goal: Refactor the code to clearly separate backend and frontend for maintainability.

 <!-- LICENSE -->